EnderBaggins/Aperture_plotting/README.md

 Adds a post-processing step to the figure.
 Saves the `apt_post` object in the `post_process` dictionary.
 - **Parameters:**
   - `apt_post_obj`: a list or a single entry of `apt_post` objects or strings corresponding to an `apt_post` object in `apt_post_types`.

+  - `add_to` (optional default: "all"): a string or a list of strings corresponding to plot keys in the `afig.plots` dictionary to add the post-processing step to.
+Default is "all" to apply to all plots.

   - `kwargs`: additional arguments to override the parameters of the `apt_post` object.

 - **Returns:** None.